Map and information on Pakistan, Click here

-P9050047.jpg (47275 bytes) 47.
-You may have to click on this photo to see it, but rocks on the road like this are typical because of huge landslides.
+47. You may have to zoom in to see it, but rocks on the road like this are typical because of huge landslides.
 This particular road is before the KKH, on the scenic road between Murree and Abbottabad, just north of Islamabad.
 I had tried to go further north from Murree, but was turned back because I was getting too close to the troublesome Kashmir district.

 As I rode North, the weather started to look threatening, and by 5pm it started raining.
 The road was really treacherous, slippery, bumpy, oil patches etc, so I pulled into the first hotel I could find.
 It was quite pleasant, cheap, and I could get the bike out of the weather.
 A few minutes later, a Dutch couple on an Enfield turned up.
 They had fallen off 10 minutes before, with no injuries, and they decided to pull in for the day too.
 It was here that I picked up another dose of food poisoning.
 The next day, I started out OK, but by 11am, my stomach was doing cart wheels, and latter in the day, I had to pull over and lay down for a while to come to terms with the pain in my gut.
 I had intended to get to Karimibad, but had to settle for Gilgit.
 It was on this day that I met 3 Germans and a South African that I would meet up again with in India and travel together for some time.
 There was a BMW R1100GS and 3 Honda Africa Twins.
 After having travelled 18,000km these were the first bikers I had met going my way (or any way for that matter).
 I really had expected to cross paths with riders everywhere, but it wasn’t to be.
 According to some of the locals, this years tourist season was way down on last year, probably due to the escalating Kashmir conflict, and trouble from Afghan terrorists.